-Thank you, as always, for continuing to email me your questions and stories and for your unabating willingness to read and respond to The Right Thing column.
-May your focus on kindness and decency continue to guide you through any challenging months ahead, and may your year be full of doing the right thing while surrounded by those in your life who choose to do the same.
+Thank you, as always, for continuing to email your questions, stories and reactions for The Right Thing column.
+May your year continue to be full of doing the right thing while surrounded by those in your life who choose to do the same.

-Jeffrey L. Seglin, author of The Simple Art of Business Etiquette: How to Rise to the Top by Playing Nice, is a senior lecturer in public policy and director of the communications program at Harvard's Kennedy School.
+Jeffrey L. Seglin, author of The Simple Art of Business Etiquette: How to Rise to the Top by Playing Nice, is a senior lecturer in public policy, emeritus, at Harvard's Kennedy School.
 He is also the administrator of www.jeffreyseglin.com, a blog focused on ethical issues.

 Do you have ethical questions that you need to have answered?
 Send them to email@example.com.